 Alternatively, you can check Index Status under Rank Math SEO → Analytics → Index Status tab.
 Under this tab, you’ll get the real data/status of your pages and their presence on Google.

-Moreover, you can filter the post’s index status using the drop-down menu.
+Moreover, if you are using Rank Math PRO, you can filter the post’s index status using the drop-down menu.
 When you select a specific status, say Excluded by ‘noindex’ tag, you’ll be able to see all posts that share the same index status.

 In order to fix this status, you can follow the relevant steps discussed below.